onc-healthit/erx-testing-tool/war-file-instructions.md

 # Instructions

-This is a copy of the validation tool version 1.2.34.
+This is a copy of the validation tool version 1.2.37.
 A WAR file is a Web Application Resource that contains libraries and files necessary to run the web application.
 The war files is deployed in a web application container.

 This WAR file contains:

 - backend logic
 - frontend logic
-- resource bundle
+- resource bundle (needs to be added to the war file as explained below)

 This application needs the following infrastructure to execute the WAR file: